benjaminjt/micro-nervous/README.md

   }
 }

-// An instance of the Service class just ties together Nerves const service = new Service(options, {
+// Nerves are re-usable, so can be shared between different microservices const nerves = {
   pub: new RedisNerve(),
   sub: new RedisNerve(),
-});
+};

+// And an instance of the Service class just ties together Nerve instances const service = new Service(options, nerves);

 // This gives you an event emitter, nothing too special service.on('ready', () => console.log('Your service is ready!'));

 // But this can be useful
 service.on('end', () => process.exit());

+// Events fired by your Nerves are prefixed with the key from the `nerves` object service.on('pub-ready', () => console.log('Publish Nerve is ready');

 // Service#poweroff shuts down your connections gracefully process.on('SIGTERM', () => service.poweroff());